ALanguillaume/WUR-R-setup/README.md

 ## Update Rtools

-Rtools are the set of command line tools that are used to build R and R packages from source, something you have to do from time to time to get the latest version of a package.
+Rtools is the set of command line tools that is used to build R and R packages from source, something you have to do from time to time to get the latest version of a package.
 It is easy to install, you never have to use it directly and it completes your setup.
+So no worries.
 You’d better do that now as you are taking some time to upgrade your setup rather than later when you will be trying to quickly run an analysis to meet some important deadlines…

 ### Uninstall your previous version of Rtools: